Skip to Content

 We already require that no one can nock an arrow until they are ready to shoot so this just reinforces the safety mindset.
 Being ‘Ready To Shoot’ typically means you are at the firing line, facing downrange, and you have been cleared to fire.

-Never Dry Fire Your Bow
+Never Fire an Empty Bow

 If You Hear ‘Hold’ Stop Immediately

 No one should ever be ready to fire unless they have been told to approach the firing line and have been cleared to fire.
-Sometimes a range master will say ‘the range is hot’ instead of cleared to fire.
+Sometimes, a range master will say ‘The range is hot’ instead of cleared to fire.

 • Check arrows for cracks or splintering